qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - just love easy to use
 - clean and easy to use just what i needed

+## intent:remove_a_assistant_folder_card
+- Can I remove a card from the Assistant folders?
+- Hello, Can I remove a card from the Assistant folders?

 ## intent:remove_app
 - hi! how do i remove the app from my phone?
 - how do i delete app from my phone
 - how to remove the phone app?
+- How do I remove the Email app from my device?
+- Hello, How do I remove the Email app from my device?

+## intent:reply_to_email
+- How do I reply to an email?
+- Hello, How do I reply to an email?

 ## intent:request_help
 - i need help